This information does not apply to mining employees. Mining employers and employees should see Long service leave for mining employees.

 Constructive dismissal

 Constructive dismissal takes place when an employee resigns at the suggestion of, or through pressure exerted by, the employer.
-For example, if an employer says to an employee words such as ‘I want your resignation’ or ‘If you don’t resign I am going to sack you’, that may be considered constructive dismissal, and may mean an employee has an entitlement for pro rata payment of long service leave.
+For example, if an employer says to an employee words such as ‘I want your resignation’ or ‘If you don’t resign I am going to sack you’, that may be considered constructive dismissal, and may mean that an employee has an entitlement for pro rata payment of long service leave.

 What constitutes constructive dismissal depends on each case.
 You should seek legal advice if you are unsure.